ivbrajkovic/js-chronicles/SOLID/SRP.md

 > _“Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
 And to make matters worse: complexity sells better.”_ — [Edsger W. Dijkstra]( https://en.wikipedia.org/wiki/Edsger_W._Dijkstra)

-The SRP offers developers a compelling promise—**simplicity**.
+SRP offers developers a compelling promise—**simplicity**.
 It whispers, _"Each module, each class, should have only one reason to change."_ When embraced, it simplifies complexity, crafting systems that are both functional and enjoyable to maintain.

 Let’s consider a simple class as an entry point to this principle: